 Egypt's new Cabinet has been sworn in days after the country's interim president chose a new prime minister.
 The new Cabinet keeps Field Marshal Abdel-Fattah el-Sissi as the country's defense minister.

 On Saturday, state television aired the swearing-in live from the presidential palace.
-Former Housing Minister Ibrahim Mehlib, who held a senior position in the now dissolved party of ousted autocrat Hosni Mubarak,leads the new Cabinet
+Former Housing Minister Ibrahim Mehlib, who held a senior position in the now dissolved party of ousted autocrat Hosni Mubarak, leads the new Cabinet of an embattled Egypt.